gokingliu/movie-plateform/README.md

 SELECT
     baseTable.mid,
     baseTable.mName,
-    viewTable.mViews,
-FROM list
-WHERE mStatus=1
+    totalTable.mTotal,
-AS baseTable
+FROM list AS baseTable

-RIGHT JOIN (SELECT mid, COUNT(*) AS mViews FROM record GROUP BY mid ORDER BY mViews DESC LIMIT 5) AS viewTable
+RIGHT JOIN (SELECT mid, COUNT(*) AS mTotal FROM record WHERE type = 3 GROUP BY mid ORDER BY mTotal DESC LIMIT 5) AS totalTable
-ON baseTable.mid = viewTable.mid
+ON baseTable.mid = totalTable.mid
+WHERE mStatus = 1
 ```

 #### 收藏榜